s4ke/Master-Thesis/src/md/030-parrows.md

 Now we can once again define our `ArrowParallel` instance as follows:
-First, we convert our Arrows `[arr a b]` with `evalN (map (>>> arr strat) fs)` into an Arrow `arr [a] [(Par (IVar b))]` that yields composable computations in the `Par` monad.
+First, we convert our Arrows `[arr a b]` with `evalN (map (>>> arr strat) fs)` into an Arrow `arr [a] [(Par (IVar b))]` that yields composable computations in the `Par` Monad.
 By combining the result of this Arrow with `arr sequenceA`, we get an Arrow `arr [a] (Par [IVar b])`.
 Then, in order to fetch the results of the different threads, we map over the `IVar`s inside the `Par` Monad with `arr (>>= mapM get)` -- our